DanielOaks/GodotResponseSystem/README.md

 	- Equals value: `250`, `"charlie"` (the quotation marks are required for strings)
 	- Not equal to: `!=250`, `!="bob"` (the quotation marks are required for strings)
 	- Range: `<300` (less than 300), `<=20` (less than or equal to 20), `>30,<50` (between 30 and 50)
-- `weight`: weight of this criterion when comparing different rules. defaults to `1.0`.
+- `weight`: weight of this criterion when comparing different rules. default `1.0`.
 - `optional`: means that this criteria is optional (the rule can still succeed if this criterion fails, this just adds weight if true).

 Criterion recommendations: